Nabob: Influence

 Nabobs became immensely popular figures within satirical culture in Britain, often depicted as lazy and materialistic, as well as a lack of temperance when regarding economic affairs in India.
-Nabobs typically came from middle-class backgrounds and tended to be of Caledonian origin, often being seen as low born social climbers.
+Nabobs typically came from middle-class backgrounds and tended to be of Scottish extraction, often being seen as low born social climbers.
 Nabobs were often seen as challenging traditional values of middle-class British masculinity, as their weak moral grounds projected an effeminate symbol of a virtuous British culture.
 During the late 18th century, Britain was already struggling to define itself within its own imperial system—one that exposed cultural issues as well as growing the nation financially and socially.
 By taming the indulgent, uncultivated Nabob, and reintegrating both its character and wealth into sophisticated British society, the empire could reassert their vision of masculinity as well as push the image of an ethically upright middle class.
 Beliefs that Nabobs, which typically worked as merchants and traders, had overstepped the unspoken socio-economic boundary through the surplus of riches in Asia quickly circulated.
 Nabobs quickly became weak-minded figures that had given in to the sensual temptation of colonial India that so many generations before them had been successful in resisting.
 Additionally, ideas of the Nabob's unfettered opulence and aspiration to rise to governmental positions by unjustly purchasing Parliament seats were condensed into a satirical character.

 Often seen as traitorous, Nabobs indulged in Indian culture, with many learning the native languages, consuming native foods, and dressing themselves in native attire.
 However, Nabobs never sought to adopt the Mughal practices of late 18th century India.
 Rather, the goal was to appeal to Mughal authority in order to succeed in the line of power.
 When wearing native garments, the appeal was one of wearing a costume, not a piece of everyday garb, reflecting the need to reconcile British aesthetics with the politics needs of Nabob work.
 Nabobs were also criticized for their lack of traditional domestic marriage, as many would go on to marry Indian women and father Indian children.
 These women, also called bibis, were typically of wealthy Muslim origin, and would go on to run a mixed culture household with elements from both Indian and British society.
 Nabobs were known to have multiple bibis, though this was not true of every case.
 As a result, many Nabobs were seen as rejecting traditional British values and culture and falling prey to the overwhelming opulence of South Asia, a belief that would only worsen as their governmental role evolved.